anthonycerelli/radical-vc-demo/backend/README.md

 ## Notes

 - The vector search uses cosine distance for similarity matching
-- Embeddings are generated using OpenAI's `text-embedding-3-large` model (1536 dimensions)
+- Embeddings are generated using Google Gemini's `text-embedding-004` model (768 dimensions)
-- The chat endpoint uses GPT-4 for generating responses
+- The chat endpoint uses Gemini Pro for generating responses
 - The import script is idempotent and safe to run multiple times
 - Category filtering supports both primary category and array overlap matching